SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Inn at the Opera: 3.5-star hotel, just a block from the SF Opera, 333 Fulton Street, read reviews from recent guests at it here.

-Holiday Inn Civic Center: 3.5-star hotel about 4 blocks away, centrally located near public transit along Market Street, 50 8th Street, see what others had to stay about their stay.
+BEI San Francisco Trademark Collection: 4-star hotel about 4 blocks away, centrally located near public transit and less than a block from Market Street, 50 8th Street, see what others had to stay about their stay.

 More hotels in the Civic Center & Hayes Valley districts.